mharju/VCV-Evaluator/README.md

 Have you always wanted to do live programming on a module?
 Look no further.
 This thing can become a logic module, a sequencer, an LFO – anything you want!
 Just jack-in to the nREPL exposed at `localhost:4000` and get cracking.

+Currently requires Chicken Scheme and nrepl -library installed via Homebrew.
+Will fix this at some point.
+Maybe.

 ![Screenshot](evaluator-screenshot.png)

 ## Contributing